mike-weiner/display-event-locations-tec/README.md

 4. Deactivate & Re-Activate The Events Calendar plugin to have the changes be reflected

 ## CSS Class:
-- To chagne the design of "Location: EVENT-LOCATION-HERE" ---> USE the CSS Class:
+- To change the design of "Location: EVENT-LOCATION-HERE" ---> USE the CSS Class:
 ```CSS
 tribe-events-location
 ```